akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

 The preceding message definition specifies three fields (name/value pairs).
 Like properties on .NET types, each field has a name and a type.

 In addition to a name, each field in the message definition has a unique number.
-These field numbers are used to identify fields when the message is serialized to Protobuf.
+Field numbers are used to identify fields when the message is serialized to Protobuf.
+Serializing a small number is faster than serializing the entire field name.
+Because field numbers identify a field it is important to take care when changing them.
+For more information about versioning Protobuf messages see <xref:grpc/versioning>.

 When an app is built the Protobuf tooling generates .NET types from *.proto* files.
 The `Person` message generates a .NET class: